AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/15_proxies.md

 From MDN:

-> the Proxy object is used to define custom behavior for fundamental operations (e.g. property lookup, assignment, enumeration, function invocation, etc).
+> The **Proxy** object is used to define custom behavior for fundamental operations (e.g. property lookup, assignment, enumeration, function invocation, etc).

 &nbsp;